 These beginning scenes are seen from the viewpoint of this alien.
 It was interesting seeing how the family related to the alien in relation to their ages, role and gender.
 Elliot saw the alien as a peer, sharing about his life on earth and the pair share joint experiences.

-Gertie was as all wee girls are saw him as a wee fun buddy to dress up, complete with make up, handbag and blonde wig.
+Gertie was as all wee girls saw him as a wee fun buddy to dress up, complete with makeup, handbag and blonde wig.
 Which I know would have been most of us girls a possible first play session with a friend at that age.

 When his mother meets E.T., her maternal instincts to care for him are strongest, as are the wistful longings of Peter Coyote’s scientist.
 I’ve also loved watching this movie with the stepdudes after finding this movie dubbed into Finnish.

-As a family we watched it with English subtitles.
-The elder one was more interested in if E.T. would die, while the younger was mesmerised to the point of almost tears (but then he was really wee then).
+As a family, we watched it with English subtitles.
+The elder kid was more interested in if E.T. would die, while the younger kid was mesmerised to the point of almost tears (but then he was really wee then).

-It also struck a chord for me in the opening scenes as an expat where E.T. is left in an unknown planet.
-I empathised with E.T. not knowing about the culture (he allows himself to get dressed up as a girl by Gertie, something I’m sure some wee alien or non alien boys might protest at).
-He learns also on ways of life on Earth (he unintentionally gets drunk) and longing for his home (repeatedly saying phone home).
+It also struck a chord for me in the opening scenes as an expat where E.T. is left on an unknown planet.
+I empathised with E.T. not knowing about the culture (he allows himself to get dressed up as a girl by Gertie, something I’m sure some wee alien or non-alien boys might protest at).
+He learns also about ways of life on Earth (he unintentionally gets drunk) and longing for his home (repeatedly saying phone home).

 This is easily my favourite roles of Drew Barrymore.
 I loved her wee role as a child star, as Gertie.
 It was shocking to learn that she was 6 then and is 42 now, as this movie has an almost timeless feel to it.
 Unlike other movies from the 1980s such as St Elmo’s Fire (1985).
 Drew then went onto star in other movies and has been executive producer on others such as Donnie Darko (2001).

 She’s even sung in a few films.
 One of which admittedly was a guilty pleasure at one point.
 This was in Music and Lyrics (2007) a rom-com, where she and Hugh Grant (yes, that said Hugh Grant) sing, write songs together and fall in love.
-But I couldn’t put my Darlin’ Husband through this movie, but might at a pinch review it for next year’s blogathon offering.
+But I couldn’t put my Darlin’ Husband through this movie.

-But there is one thing, I as a wee often homesick alien in Finland would like to thank Drew for as a Scottish expat, for drawing the world’s attention to the difficulty with the Finnish language.
+But there is one thing, as a wee often-homesick alien in Finland would like to thank Drew for as a Scottish expat, for drawing the world’s attention to the difficulty with the Finnish language.
 Where in Charlie’s Angels (2000) the Angels speak in Finnish in one scene.

 This film is based on the seventies TV series Charlie’s Angels (1976-81) which the introduction spiel is kind of ironic for me, in that once upon a time I was one of three little sisters who lived in Great Britain.
 We each were assigned very different duties.
 But I was taken away from all that, and now I live with him in Finland.
 His name is Darlin’ Husband.